byemaxx/MetaX/README.md

   - Refer to the <a href="https://byemaxx.github.io/MetaX/" target="_blank">MetaX Cookbook</a> for detailed instructions on how to use MetaX with the graphical user interface.
   <br>
 - `Command-line version`:
-  - See the [Annotation CLI integration guide](Docs/Annotation_CLI.md) for unified MetaUmbra manifest input plus explicit MetaX automatic and custom genome-list sources.
+  - See the [MetaX CLI tab](https://byemaxx.github.io/MetaX/#metax-cli) for installation profiles, peptide-to-OTF annotation, automated reports, database building, and workflow automation.
   - Read the example documentation in the [Notebook](https://github.com/byemaxx/MetaX/blob/main/Docs/example.ipynb) for analysis examples.